RuaraidhCurr/Notes/SalesForce/PD1 Notes/Apex Data Types/Sets.md

 |---|---|---|---|
 |'San Francisco'|'New York'|'Paris'|'Tokyo'|
 | | | | |
+Sets are commonly used to store ID values becuase the value is always unique.

 Sets can contain a collections nested within one another, e.g. *'A set of lists of of sets of Integers'*